ddavidse/CNN_for_nanoparticle/README.md

 4. In case of no CUDA: use ctrl+F to go through the script and comment out all lines that contain "cuda"
 5. Run the script

-For a basic test, make confusion_flag = True and batchnorm_flag = True while leaving the rest as False
+For a basic test, make confusion_flag = True (line 79) and batchnorm_flag = True (line 80) while leaving the rest as False

+If one is getting the following error:

+      f = open(f, 'rb') PermissionError: [Errno 13] Permission denied: '...\CNN_for_nanoparticle-master'

+They need to replace the single quote ' with the double quote '' e.g.
+DT = r"...\outputFolder"

 ----------------------------------------------------------------------------------------------------------------------------------